-The UK Benchmark Network (UKBN) comprises a subset of stations from the national hydrometric network that are most suited for identification and interpretation of long-term hydrological variability and change.
+The UK Benchmark Network (UKBN) comprises a subset of gauging stations from the national hydrometric network that are most suited for identification and interpretation of long-term hydrological variability and change.
 Benchmark catchments can be considered reasonably free from human disturbances such as urbanisation, river engineering, and water abstractions, so are ‘near-natural’ and hence can be used for detection of climate-driven changes in river flow.

 More information about the network is available in the UKBN2 User Guide.